 TRENTON, N.J. – Ground-breaking changes to the state’s high school athletic program are about to hit the desk of Gov. Chris Christie.

-According to legislation passed by both the state assembly and senate on Monday, local high schools that are a part of a multi-secondary school district will now be allowed to field one, combined team if either school has trouble fielding a team, in any sport.
+According to legislation passed by both the state assembly and senate on Monday, local high schools that are a part of a multi-secondary school district will now be allowed to combine teams in any sport if either school has trouble fielding a team.

 Sponsored by Assemblyman Daniel Benson (D-Mercer/Middlesex) and Assemblywoman Annette Quijano (D-Union), the bill is an effort to reverse a Fall 2017 NJSIAA decision that prevented West Windsor-Plainsboro High School from fielding a varsity football program due to a decline in participation.

 “Football offers much more than just athletic rewards,” Benson, who represents Plainsboro, said in a press release announcing the legislation.
 “It’s a community in and of itself and for many students it’s a pathway to future opportunities, opening the door to college and beyond.
 It’s also a booster for countless other programs, such as the marching band and cheerleading, all of which would suffer if a football program is forced to shut down.
 This bill will ensure that programs can stay afloat for the sake of all of these students.”

 NJSIAA procedures used to prohibit schools that are designated sized “Group 3 or higher” from forming a “co-op” with other schools for football.
 However, during a vote at its December business meeting, NJSIAA member schools voted to allow schools to combine teams, but not be eligible for the state tournament.